日本語 English

 *Including subsidiaries and affiliates within our Works, where the general managers of each Works bear the responsibility for implementing Responsible Care.

-Receiving Third-party Assessments of Process Safety Capability
+Receiving Third-Party Assessments of Process Safety Capability

 In addition to self-inspections for safety culture assessment, the Mitsui Chemicals Group continuously undergoes third-party assessments of its safety capabilities by the Japan Industrial Safety Competency Center.
 Aimed primarily at manufacturing industries dealing with petroleum and petrochemical products, the assessments cover security from the viewpoint of safety infrastructure and safety culture and enable the visualization of strengths and weaknesses with regard to safety capability by means of numerical values.
 Through its process safety capability assessments, the Japan Safety Competency Center is aiming to raise the safety level of the Japanese chemical industry, a purpose with which the Company is in full agreement.